 The government runs about 113 hawker centers around Singapore, and that number doubles (at least) when you include hawker-style food courts and privately-owned hawker centers like Lau Pa Sat Festival Market.
 In practice, the line between public and private is somewhat blurred: private centers like the Singapore Food Trail and Makansutra Gluttons Bay hire hawkers from public centers to whip up their food, banking on the following they've built up in their hawker centers of origin.

-The average public hawker center is actually part of a larger market/dining complex; places like Tiong Bahru Food Centre and Bukit Timah Hawker Centre are second-storey food centers built on top of a wet market, where meats and vegetables are sold.
+The average public hawker center is actually part of a larger market/dining complex; places like Tiong Bahru Food Centre and Bukit Timah Hawker Centre are second-story food centers built on top of a wet market, where meats and vegetables are sold.
 A smaller group of public hawker centers operate on their own without a market component.

 These public hawker centers - and the private hawker centers that emulate them - share the following characteristics in common: